Allen Rossum: Philadelphia Eagles

-Rossum was drafted by the Philadelphia Eagles in the third round (85th overall) of the 1998 NFL draft.
+Rossum was selected by the Philadelphia Eagles in the third round (85th overall) of the 1998 NFL draft.
 Rossum set Eagles single-season records for kickoff returns (54) and kickoff return yds (1,347), while ranking 4th in NFC (and 5th in the NFL) with a 24.9 avg.
 He was selected as the special teams MVP by his teammates.
 Tallied 12 tackles and 2 PDs at CB, adding a career-high 17 special teams stops and ranking 7th in conference with an 8.9 avg. on 28 punt returns in addition to an 86-yd. return to earn NFC Special Teams Player of the Week.
-In his rookie season shared punt return duties with Freddie Solomon, Jr., returning 22 for 187 yds.
+In his rookie season shared punt return duties with Freddie Solomon Jr., returning 22 for 187 yds.
 (8.5 avg.).

 He played two seasons with the Eagles as a return specialist and backup cornerback.
 During his career with the Eagles, he returned 50 punts for 437 yards and 98 kickoffs for 2,427 yards with one returned for a touchdown (an 89-yard return against the Washington Redskins).